Support for Early Career Researchers

 ”Life as a Scholar: Kyoto University and Beyond”

-The Life as a Scholar: Kyoto University and Beyond is a collaborative project of twenty-three organizations at Kyoto University.
-The page offers a great variety of information for people who want to work as a scholar for the near future at Kyoto University or who would like to branch out in their career.
+The Life as a Scholar: Kyoto University and Beyond is a collaborative project by twenty-three organizations at Kyoto University.
+The page offers a great variety of information for people who want to work as a scholar for the near future or who would like to branch out in their career.
 The resources include articles, lists of support programs, and other materials.
-They are provided based on eight themes in the fields of Research and Educational Activities, Traversing Academic Fields, Cultures, and Sectors in Research, Research and Education Infrastructure as well as Scholars’ Careers to enable an easy access according to individual questions and specific needs.
+Eight thematic areas provide easy access to relevant information: Research and Education Activities, Academic Field Traversal, Research Culture and Sector Engagement, Research and Education Infrastructure, and Scholar Careers.

 Program for the Development of Next-generation Leading Scientists with Global Insight “L-INSIGHT